THUGSOFFICIAL/THUGSUSERBOT/README.md

 # THUG USERBOT
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

+# THERE ARE SOME PLUGS I USE IN BOT ARE NOT MADE BY ME ALL CREDIT GOES TO THEIR OWNER 🙂

 This is the one and only official THUGS USERBOT Made By [THUG](https://t.me/THUGS_OFFICIAL) with the help of a kind guy [PIROBOY](https://t.me/Kraken_The_Badass) :) Tnx for choosing THUGS USERBOT Enjoy you bot :)